|2021 - 2022 Water & Sewer Rate Comparison|

 The City's Utility Rate Study was prepared by Abdo, Eick & Meyers, LLP, the City's auditing firm to assist with determining the current utility rate structure and beyond.

-The City of Belle Plaine has been recently upgraded to an "AA-" credit rating from an" A", according to Standard and Poors.
+The City of Belle Plaine has a "AA+" credit rating according to Standard and Poors.

 The City portion of your property tax bill pays for services such as police, ambulance service, street maintenance, snow plowing, park maintenance, recreation programming, code enforcement, and community development.